Skip navigation

 Case History

-• (A) Owners or residents, as of September 7, 2020, of any privately owned real property that is wholly or partially within the boundary of the maximum extent of burn for the Echo Mountain (including the Kimberling Fire), South Obenchain, or 242 fires, or for the Santiam Canyon fires, is wholly or partially within the [boundary indicated on the map], and experienced fire activity during those fires; or
+• All (A) owners or residents, as of September 7, 2020, of any privately owned real property; that is wholly or partially within the boundary of the maximum extent of burn for the Echo Mountain (including the fire formerly known as the Kimberling Fire), South Obenchain, or 242 fires, or for the Santiam Canyon fires that is wholly or partially within the boundary, and experienced fire activity during those fires; or

-• (B) Owners of a motorhome, residential trailer, manufactured dwelling, other mobile home, or any other personal property that, as of September 7, 2020, was located on any property in the same area, experienced fire activity during the Fires, and whose personal property experienced fire damage during the Fires.
+• (B) owners of a motorhome, residential trailer, manufactured dwelling, other mobile home, or any other personal property that, as of September 7, 2020, was located on any property in the same area, that experienced fire activity during those fires; and whose motorhome, residential trailer, manufactured dwelling, other mobile home, or any other personal property, experienced fire damage during those Fires.

 In October 2022, notification was sent to class members regarding class certification.
-More information, including a copy of the notice and the fire map boundaries, can be found at the notice website or in the Case Documents section below.
+More information, including a copy of the Long Form Notice and the fire map boundaries, can be found on the Notice Administrator website or in the Case Documents section below.

 Case Overview

 On September 30, 2020, Keller Rohrback L.L.P., Stoll Berne, and Nick Kahl, LLC filed a class action lawsuit against PacifiCorp and Pacific Power for the catastrophic damage to homes, businesses, schools, and entire communities allegedly caused by the power companies’ negligence and downed power lines during the devastating fires that ignited in Oregon during Labor Day weekend of 2020.
-The lawsuit was filed in Multnomah County Circuit Court on behalf of Plaintiffs Jeanyne James and Robin Colbert.
-On October 30, 2020, the firms amended their complaint to add additional Plaintiffs from around the state and demand damages of over $600 million.
+The case was filed in Multnomah County Circuit Court on behalf of Plaintiffs Jeanyne James and Robin Colbert.
+On April 17, 2023, the firms filed an amended complaint adding additional plaintiffs from around the state and seeking damages of over $600 million.

 The complaint alleges that PacifiCorp and Pacific Power failed to properly maintain and operate their electrical infrastructure, thus setting the stage for tragic losses in the very communities these utilities served.
 As a result, downed power lines accounted for a significant portion of the fire damage that community members suffered.